 Dole shuts down plant that made salads and has pulled all products made from that plant

 One person has died and 11 others are hospitalized after eating packaged salads linked to a listeria outbreak.

 The Centers for Disease Control and Prevention said Friday that the salads were sold under a variety of names and came from a processing facility in Springfield, Ohio, run by Dole.

 Reports about these infections started coming in July.

 An investigation began in September, the CDC said, but the source of the infections was unknown until this month when lab tests confirmed listeria in salads collected from the Springfield facility.

-On Thursday, Dole told the CDC it has stopped all production at the Springfield facility and is pulling all packaged salads made at this facility still on the market.
+Last week, Dole told the CDC it has stopped all production at the Springfield facility and is pulling all packaged salads made at this facility off the market.
 There is no evidence that salads made at other facilities are contaminated with the bacteria, the CDC said.

-there are about 1,600 illnesses and 260 deaths per year due to listeriosis infections.
+The CDC estimates there are 1,600 illnesses and 260 U.S. deaths per year due to listeriosis infections.